Famous For Fifteen Minutes by Chris Green

 ‘What is happening to me, Sanjay?’
 I gasped.

-‘I have observed for two or three weeks now that you have been stressing, said Sanjay.
+‘I have observed for two or three weeks now that you have been stressing,’ Sanjay said.
 ‘You should not worry you know, many people are stressing before their snake charming exam.
 Stress can make you imagine strange things.’

 ‘But yesterday at 9.15 it was still light,’ I protested.